sgangaprasath/ActuatingElastica2025/README.md

 If you use these notebooks, please cite:

-> Mishra, V. D. & Prasath, S. G. (2025). *Morphologies of a sagging elastica with intrinsic sensing and actuation*.
-Department of Applied Mechanics & Biomedical Engineering, IIT Madras.
+> Mishra, V. D. & Prasath, S. G. (2025). *Morphologies of a sagging elastica with intrinsic sensing and actuation*. arXiv:2509.17572